binaria010/BayesianStatistics/WorkedExamples.md

 <h2><a href="example1"> <strong>Example 1. </strong>  </a></h2>

-*Tumor counts*: A cancer laboratory is estimating the rate of tumorigenesis in two strains of mice, A and B. They have tumor count data for 10 mice in strain A and 13 mice in strain B. Type A mice have been well studied, and information from other laboratories suggests that type A mice have tumor counts that are approximately Poisson-distributed with a mean of 12.
+<strong> Tumor counts</strong>: A cancer laboratory is estimating the rate of tumorigenesis in two strains of mice, A and B. They have tumor count data for 10 mice in strain A and 13 mice in strain B. Type A mice have been well studied, and information from other laboratories suggests that type A mice have tumor counts that are approximately Poisson-distributed with a mean of 12.
 Tumor count rates for type B mice are unknown, but type B mice are related to type A mice.
 The observed tumor counts for the two populations are

 $$
 y_A = (12,9,12,14,13,13,15,8,15,6)  \qquad y_B = (11,11,10,9,9,8,7,10,6,8,8,9,7)